Alligator Breaks Into Florida Home & Raids Wine Cabinet

 — Clearwater Police Department (@myclearwaterPD) May 31, 2019

-Mary Wicshhusen told multiple media outlets that the alligator knocked over a wine cabinet and smashed several bottles while exploring the kitchen.
+Mary Wischhusen told multiple media outlets that the alligator knocked over a wine cabinet and smashed several bottles while exploring the kitchen.

-“He got my red wine—the good stuff,” Wicshhusen told Fox 13 Tampa.
+“He got my red wine — the good stuff,” Wischhusen told Fox 13 Tampa.

 Media outlets report the alligator was between 10 and 11 feet long and broke into the home by smashing its way through a ground level window.